Last Updated: 1 month ago

 Your home is so empty without the presence of a purring feline that you miss being woken up early in the morning.

-But is it a good idea to get another cat after yours dies and what to do if you have another grieving cat?
+But is it a good idea to get another cat after yours dies, and what should you do if you have another grieving cat?

 Let’s find out together.